DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 "Yeah.
 Urza's graveyard had a secret passage there."

 He beckoned both Jeanne and Farin.
-Liong King Balmung, who was at the end of their formation, reluctantly followed them, while watching Rikugen Kyouko Walking around outer perimeter of the graveyard, towards the other side.
+Liong King Balmung, who was at the end of their formation, reluctantly followed them, while watching Rikugen Kyouko.
+Walking around outer perimeter of the graveyard, towards the other side.

 "...As I thought."